 You’ve just captured a memorable image, and it looks great on your camera’s LCD screen.
 However, it doesn’t look as good on your computer monitor.
 That’s why it’s important to have the best monitor for photo editing.
 In this free video, world-renowned outdoor photographer Ian Plant shows you the optimum features you’ll need in purchasing the best monitor for photo editing.

 First, you should choose a monitor with a wide color gamut range that will cover most of the Adobe sRGB color space.
-Second, you’ll need a monitor with a wide consistent viewing angle for color and illumination, and with a matte finish instead of a glossy finish.
+Second, you’ll need a monitor with a wide, consistent viewing angle for color and illumination with a matte finish instead of a glossy finish.
 Third, you should buy the largest screen you can afford.
-For his own post production, Ian edits on he considers the best monitor for photo editing: the 24 inch Eizo ColorEdge Monitor with built-in color calibration.
+For his own post-production, Ian edits on what he considers the best monitor for photo editing: the 24-inch Eizo ColorEdge Monitor with built-in color calibration.

 Check out these tips for calibrating your monitor before you begin photo editing!

 Any thoughts on the Apple monitors?
 I currently have a 2017 27” iMac that I’m going to be replacing.
 I’m in the Apple ecosystem.

 This web site does not provide specific product reviews.
 That said the tips and advice in the article seem like a good start in making good use of a new display.
 I always recommend getting an up close and personal look at the way a monitor renders, if you can I’d recommend getting a look at the monitor in person if you have an Apple seller that is near by.

 Whatever your choice remember that regularly using calibration tools will insure you get the results you are paying for.